|Displays | Feedback | Links | Message Board | Shotglass Database | What Is A Shot Glass|

 Over the years, there have been a couple of different sets of glasses available at Epcot.
 These sets usually have the flag of the country along with the name of the country.
 There are often more than eleven glasses in the set, as glasses from Finland and Sweden are available in Norway, while Nothern Ireland, Scotland and Wales glasses are available at the United Kingdom pavillion.
 These sets are specific to Epcot.

 There are occasionally other shotglasses available at the pavillions, usually representing some part of the host country.
 This year there was a set at the China pavillion that I just had to buy.
 They have created a set of 38 shotglasses to commemorate the 2008 Olympics in Beijing.
 There is one glass for each of the sports.
 I have many Olympic shotglasses, but I have never seen a set with this many glasses.
-For those of you who are interested, I have found a place online where you can Buy This Set.

 Doc Holliday's cup from the movie TombstoneI often get questions about shotglasses from the movies.
 One of the most asked about "glasses" is the small metal cup (with a handle) that was used by Val Kilmer in his role as Doc Holliday in the 1993 movie Tombstone.